paulohader/landslidesusceptibility-haderetal2022/README.md

 In this folder you can find all the thematic maps (or independent variables) for the deployment of the model in .tif format

 ## Resampled folder --
-In this folder you can find all the resampled raster by the smallest
+In this folder you can find all raster resampled by the smallest raster.
+This procedure is performed in the code, as well as writing the raster.